K7413dS433d/Grid-masterclass/README.md

 - **Responsive Design:** Techniques for creating designs that adapt seamlessly to different screen sizes and devices.
 - **Practical Applications:** Hands-on exercises to apply CSS Grid and responsive design principles.

-## Course Highlights

-- Detailed explanations of CSS Grid properties and features
-- Strategies for creating responsive and adaptive layouts
-- Real-world examples and practical exercises
-- Tips for optimizing layouts for various devices

-## Instructor

-A special thank you to the instructors for their expert guidance and support throughout the masterclass.

 ## Live Demo

 Explore a live demo of the concepts covered in the masterclass: [Grid masterclass](https://grid-masterclass.vercel.app/)